 Who doesn't love a Greggs pasty?
 These Cheese and Onion Pasties are total comfort food on the go, and they taste just like the ones you get in Greggs, but BETTER!
 A delicious combination of mature cheddar, potato and onion, all pouring out of crisp and flakey puff pastry.

 This is a puff pastry recipe (using store bought for ease).
-If you are looking for more recipes that use puff pastry, then why not try our Easy Mushroom Tartlets, Apple Hand Pie or Cheese Straws?
+If you are looking for more recipes that use puff pastry, then why not try our easy Mushroom Tartlets, delicious Apple Hand Pies or our simple Cheese Straws?

 Jump to: